pourya-asrzad/pourya-asrzad/README.md

 ##  Hey there!
 I'm Pourya
- As an experienced Front-End Developer with a background in Python, I leverage my two years of expertise in web development to contribute effectively to diverse projects.
-Proficient in TypeScript and React, I've successfully implemented solutions for Content Management System (CMS) platforms.
-My skill set extends to Python, adding versatility to my capabilities.
-With a proven track record, I've achieved commendable results in sectors such as e-commerce and finance.
-Working with industry-leading teams has further honed my skills and insights, providing valuable experience that enriches my professional journey.
+Full-stack developer passionate about building scalable, user-friendly web applications.
+Skilled in front-end and back-end technologies, including HTML, CSS, JavaScript, TypeScript, React, and NestJS.
+I have experience working on Content Management System (CMS) platforms and have contributed to projects in e-commerce and finance.
+Thriving in collaborative environments, I continuously stay up-to-date with industry trends to enhance my expertise.

 ## 🌐 Socials: